max-yz-wang/space-pirates-and-zombies/factions.md

 # Factions

-## Factions

-### Space Pirates (Chaotic Individualistic Faction)
+## Space Pirates (Chaotic Individualistic Faction)

 A ruthless and cutthroat faction, the Space Pirates are widely feared for their scrappy tactics and bold manuevers.
 Every Space Pirate seeks out fame and glory, whether it be through brutal conquest, shrewd betrayals, or running black-market deals, their end goal to become a renowned and feared Space Captain (Cyberpunk Night City Legend).

 **Social Structure**

 Doesn’t operate under any larger governing body, typically independent fleets led by a Captain supported by a Navigator, Quartermaster, Boatswain, and Gunner.
 Conflicts amongst the Space Pirate faction is common with a *Might Makes Right* philosophy.
-Mutinities and betrayals are commonplace amongst Space Pirate Fleets.
+Mutinies and betrayals are commonplace amongst Space Pirates.

 **Key Resource: Space-Citron**